Gwaii Haanas National Park Reserve and Haida Heritage Site

+History

 Establishing Gwaii Haanas

 From the 1970s through the early 1980s, plans to expand logging to Burnaby Island led to controversy, and the first concerted efforts to protect Gwaii Haanas.
 The "South Moresby Wilderness Proposal" was drawn up in an effort to stem natural resource exploitation.

 To prevent logging, the Haida Nation designated the "Haida Heritage Site" in 1985, encompassing roughly the southern third of the archipelago.
 Importantly, the Heritage site included a swath of land and sea, both terrestrial and marine areas.
 However, logging continued, amidst legal and political battles.
 In 1987, logging ended when the governments of Canada and British Columbia signed the South Moresby Memorandum of Understanding.

 This accord led to the South Moresby Agreement a year later, which created South Moresby National Park Reserve.
 It was not a full national park; it was an area reserved to become a national park, because there were outstanding claims to land ownership among federal and tribal governments.
 But the measure safeguarded the area, and permitted shared stewardship.
 It would be managed as if it were a national park, pending land claims.

-Cooperatively managed
+Cooperative management

 In 1993, the Government of Canada and the Council of the Haida Nation signed the Gwaii Haanas Agreement, which changed the name of the national park reserve to a native name.
 This Agreement expresses respect for both Canadian and Haida designations and interests, and includes a mutual commitment to the protection of Gwaii Haanas.
 Because the park reserve and the Haida Heritage Site nearly coincide (on land), its official name reflected both designations: Gwaii Haanas National Park Reserve and Haida Heritage Site.

 Based on the Agreement, Gwaii Haanas is cooperatively managed by the Archipelago Management Board (AMB), which is made up of an equal number of representatives from the Council of Haida Nation and the Government of Canada.
 The AMB is responsible for all aspects of planning, operation, and management of Gwaii Haanas.